Table of Contents

 [CsvIgnore]

-public DateTime LastModified { get; set; } // This field will be invisible to the library
+public DateTime LastModified { get; set; } // This property will be invisible to the library

 }